cerndigitalmemory/oais-platform/README.md

 - `npm install --force` is required
 - Any changes to the nginx configuration (in nginx/docker.conf) require you to rebuild the image (or shell into the nginx container, edit the file and then `nginx -s reload`)
 - Environment variables need to be set in the docker compose or in a `.env.dev` file. **Environment variables from the host environment will be ignored when using compose.**
+- Login will fail.
+Go to the section CERN SSO section to check how to fix it.

 ### Helper commands